UKCloud/documentation/articles/openshift/oshift-how-expose-nonhttp-services.md

 ### Prerequisites

 To complete the steps in this guide, you must have the a cluster deployed on the right version of our code.
-You can raise a support ticket to check if this is possible in your cluster or to request a newer cluster deployed from the relevant coode.
+You can raise a support ticket to check if this is possible in your cluster or to request a newer cluster deployed from the relevant code.

+### Getting the external IP

+You will need to raise a support request with us and provide us with; the network you would like to expose services on and the ports/protocols of the services you will be exposing.
+We will then run a stack update against your environment to create the virtual infrastructure needed.
+We will then provide you with the publically accessible IP and the local IP this maps to.
+The local IP will be important for the upcoming steps.

+> [!NOTE]
+> You can request multiple ports/protocols and networks for external services.